chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: @agent Enable: "Enable Claude Sonnet 3.5 for all clients"
+# frage @agent Enable: "Enable Claude Sonnet 3.5 for all clients"